maestrodev/maestro-git-plugin/README.md

 maestro-git-plugin
 ====================

-A Maestro Plugin that allows execution of shell commands
+A Maestro Plugin that allows execution of git commands

 Task
 ----